 Family Support Coordinator: Jes Poehler

-Jes graduated with a Bachelor’s degree in Human Services from Purdue Fort Wayne and her Master’s degree in Mental Health Counseling from Capella University.
-She has over 10 years of experience working with individuals with disabilities.
-Jes joined MSF in 2017 and oversees job skills development, assists families in finding resources, and provides family and individual counseling.
+Jes graduated with a Bachelor’s degree in Human Services from Purdue Fort Wayne and Master’s degree in Mental Health Counseling from Capella University.
+With over 10 years of experience working with individuals with disabilities she joined MSF in 2017 and oversees job skills development, assists families in finding resources, and provides family and individual counseling.